gkoenig/terraform-aws-ecs-demo/Readme.md

 # CI/CD demo pipeline on AWS

-This demo implementation reflects the [Jira task SIT-80](https://scigility.atlassian.net/browse/SIT-80)

 ## Overview

 AWS provides certain services to create a fully automated CI/CD pipeline to implement e.g. a blue/green deployment triggered by ```git push```.
-This demo implementation will use the following AWS services:

 * ECS : **E**lastic **C**ontainer **S**ervice
 managed docker container environment, compatible with Fargate and EC2.
 We will use _Fargate_ as container launch type.
 By that we do not have to take care of underlying cluster resources (in contrast to use EC2 launch type).